h3abionet/african_genomics_medicine_portal/README.md

 # Import script notes
 1. The import script exist in /scripts/load_data.py.
 2. To run the import script # python3 manage.py runscript load_data
-3. The first script imports
+3. The script imports
                 <br>1.<b>first_import_job_run.csv <b> file
                <br> 2. the second script imports a <b>second_import_job_run.xlsx</b> file
-4. The scripts are all writing to select the column name instead of the column number.
+4. The import script are all writing to select the column name instead of the column number.

 # Other project files
 1. Other project files not limitted to ERD's, data wrangling scripts, csv files are located <a href="https://drive.google.com/drive/u/0/folders/17vzyy3QGL466uH5uxAXDXiCySe3rZD36" target="_blank">here</a>